 The Adult Education hour is a time in which we focus on as Paul puts it, "equipping the saints to do the work of the ministry."
 (Eph.
 4:11) We have a four-year cycle of classes in which we attempt to take the principle of God's Word and work them into our daily lives.
 Each quarter we offer two classes.
 In one class we study one of the 66 books of the Bible or a Bible overview of the Old or New Testament.
 Another will be a theology class in which we look, in depth, at a particular doctrine of Scripture.
 In the final class we offer a practical Christian living class as well, in which we deal with practical Chirtsians issues.
 Over a four-year period these forty-eight distinct classes provide the foundation for training up disciple makers.

 As Christians we are to pattern our life after Christ.
 This class will help you understand the life of Christ more fully.
 The theme of the book of Mark is “Christ as Servant.”
-He served both God and man perfectly and we are called to serve others as well.
+He served both God and man perfectly and like Him, we are called to serve others.
 This class will examine the life of Christ and pull out principles to help us be better servants of God and others.